-• shall be reviewed after every three years by the mmittee.
-The committee shall be constituted by the
+The Institutional Effectiveness Policy shall be reviewed after every three years by the committee IEP Review Committee .
+The committee shall be constituted by the Dean Academic Affairs and approved by Vice-Chancellor.
+The Committee shall review the policy and submit its report to the Vice-Chancellor within a period of three months.

-·

-by Vice-Chancellor.
-The Committee shall review the

-policy and submit its report to the Vice -Chancellor within a period of three months.

 University/Department of

-Asses sment Plan
+Assessment Plan

+(C) ( ) H ()

-Strategic Unit)
+(Strategic Unit)

-Completed by:) Academic Year
+(Completed by:) Academic Year

-- Proose (In this section, please provide a statement that University's/department's mission and goals.)
+Expanded Statement of Institutional Purpose (In this section, please provide a a statement that demonstrates how your

+unit relates to the University's/department's mission and goals.)

+unit relates to the oniversity steeparament's imasion and goals.

 Mission:

-Coal(a)

-Goal(s):

-Goal(s):

-Goal(s):
+Mission:

+Mission:

 Program Title and Degree (if applicable) Goal: Intended Educational (Student), Research or Service Outcomes, Administrative Objectives or Expected Results (Please duplicate and use this page.
 It is best to include the objective and continuous numbers on each page.)
-Indicator Means of Assessment (the procedures, strategies, or means by which you will collect information to validate the outcome objective) Criteria for Success (Establishes the criteria for Program Success on Means of Assessment and answer the question "I know that I am successful when") Indicator Means of Assessment (the procedures, strategies, or means by which you will collect information to validate the outcome objective) Criteria for Success (Establishes the criteria for Program Success on Means of Assessment and answers the question "I know that I am successful when") Indicator Means of Assessment (the procedures, strategies, or means by which you will collect information to validate the outcome objective) Criteria for Success (Establishes the criteria for Program Success on Means of Assessment and answers the question "I know that Lam successful when")
+Indicator Means of Assessment (the procedures, strategies, or means by which you will collect information to validate the outcome objective) Criteria for Success (Establishes the criteria for Program Success on Means of Assessment and answers the question "I know that I am successful when") Indicator Means of Assessment (the procedures, strategies, or means by which you will collect information to validate the outcome objective) Criteria for Success (Establishes the criteria for Program Success on Means of Assessment and answers the question "I know that I am successful when") Indicator Means of Assessment (the procedures, strategies, or means by which you will collect information to validate the outcome objective) Criteria for Success (Establishes the criteria for Program Success on Means of Assessment and answers the question "I know that I am successful when")